crossleyjuan/mongodb_ent_openshift/README.md

 To run an instance you will need to pass the following parameters:

+MONGODB_DEPLOYMENT: standalone or replicaset
 MONGODB_ADMIN_PASSWORD: admin user password
 MONGODB_REPLICA_NAME: Name of the replicaset
-MONGODB_KEYFILE_VALUE: Value to be used in the key file
+MONGODB_KEYFILE_VALUE: Value to be used in the key file (Mandatory when using replicaset)

 optional parameters:
 MONGODB_MAX_CONNECTIONS: configures the --maxConns parameter